The Best of Everything

 Austin Chronicle review (2001).

 If you've seen Goodbye My Fancy and would like to share your review here, please e-mail me.
-Include, if you like, a picture of yourself to accompany your review, as well as a star-rating (with 5 stars the best) and any of your favorite lines from the film.
+Feel free to include a picture of yourself, a star-rating (with 5 stars the best), as well as any of your favorite lines from the film.

 Michael Lia (January 2010)